lamw/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/compliance/Get-VCFComplianceStandard.md

 ## Description

-The `Get-VCFComplianceStandard` cmdlet retrieves the the list of all VCF compliance audit standards and versions that are supported.
+The `Get-VCFComplianceStandard` cmdlet retrieves the the list of all compliance audit standards and versions that are supported.

 ## Examples